High-order Phase Transition in Random Hypergrpahs: Proof of the main theorem

-\begin{enumerate} \item It is possible that there is some $r$-set $F$ containing $S$ has already been queried earlier.
+\begin{enumerate} \item It is possible that there is an $r$-set $F$ containing $S$ has already been queried earlier.
 Thus we do not need to query it any more, which decreases the number of $r$-sets containing $S$.

-\item When a new edge $F$ is found, not every $s$-sets of ${F\choose s}$ (other than $S$) is new.
+\item When a new edge $F$ is found, not every $s$-set of ${F\choose s}$ (other than $S$) is new.
 Some of them may be already in $\l \cup \D$.
-This is a serious problem since it affects the number of new $s$-sets added in $\l$ when we have a new edge. \end{enumerate}
+This is a serious problem since it affects the number of new $s$-sets added in $\l$ when we have a new edge. \end{enumerate} To overcome the difficulty, for each $s$-set $S$, we define a new family of $r$-sets $\R_S$ as follows,